Introduction to GIFT

 The EGU sponsors and organises GIFT workshops at international conferences other than the EGU General Assembly.
 These include Alexander von Humboldt conferences and International Geological Congresses.

 The EGU is planning to sponsor GIFT series around the world, each series receiving reduced funding over time, following a “capacity building” scheme.
 The first workshop series will be the Pan-American GIFT at Merida open to teachers in Central America and held at the new Parque Cientifico y Tecnologico de Yucatan (2020–2023).
 The second series is planned for the University of Cape Town and Iziko Museums of South Africa (2021–2024).

-Applying to take part in the Vienna GIFT workshop (for teachers)
+Applying to participate in a GIFT workshop

 The Vienna GIFT workshop takes place over two and a half days during the EGU General Assembly.
 The workshop explores a theme in the Earth, planetary and space sciences, through topical presentations from scientists at the cutting-edge of research, together with hands-on teaching activities.
 The next edition of GIFT will take place on 4–6 May 2020 in Austria Center Vienna, Vienna, Austria and will focus on ‘Water in the solar system’.